 This design choice was inspired by translating the feeling of touch from the physical space into the digital space.
 With each icon in the collection view being unique, users are encouraged to create different playlists by tapping to discover the unique icons.
 The interaction we designed spurs curiosity, thus further elevating the feeling and experience of personal discovery with music.
-The interface design implements high-level feedback in the form of visuals that serves two purposes.

 The interaction we designed spurs curiosity, thus further elevating the feeling and experience of music through personal discovery.

 From left-to-right: Genre and Mood Screen both prototyped in Apple’s Xcode Simulator